Wilcolab/Anythink-Market-j13b1/readme.md

 On initial setup you will need to create a github repo, and run compose-up on your docker-compose.yml file.

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_
-On initial setup you will need to create a github repo, and run compose-up on your docker-compose.yml file.